TheCodeCache/Scala/Akka.md

+# Akka –

-Akka is a powerful toolkit that we can use to build frameworks or applications.
+`Akka` is a powerful toolkit that we can use to build frameworks or applications.
+**It's an implementation of `Actor` Model**
-Akka makes concurrency easy for programmers by raising the abstraction level.
+It makes concurrency easy for programmers by raising the abstraction level.
-Akka is a concurrency framework built on actors, but it provides all the popular concurrency abstractions available on the market.
+It is a concurrency framework built on actors, but it provides all the popular concurrency abstractions available on the market.
 It provides the flexibility we need to build our next enterprise application.
-Akka’s STM support lets you safely operate on mutable data structures without leaving the comfort of actor-based concurrency.
+Akka's STM support lets you safely operate on mutable data structures without leaving the comfort of actor-based concurrency.

 1. STM: